Documentation for I-485 Application for Adjustment of Status to Permanent Resident

 Evidence of vaccinations should be collected for presentation to the physician conducting your medical exam (see below).
 If you cannot provide evidence of vaccinations that meet the requirements, the examining physician will administer them.

 - Evidence of Arrest/Criminal Record.
 Provide photocopies of all related documentation to any and all prior arrests and criminal convictions, anywhere in the world.
 You will need to submit original or certified copies of court records showing the final disposition for all arrests and convictions.

 All documents that are in a foreign language must be accompanied by a certified English translation.
 At an additional cost, we will obtain certified translations if your documents are not in English.

 It is very important you DO NOT obtain the required medicals until you are advised to do so when your I-485 Application is ready to be filed with USCIS.
-According to current USCIS policy, medicals must be submitted within 60 days of having them completed and signed by a civil surgeon.
+USCIS policy limits the validity of completed medical examinations.
+Current USCIS guidance can be found here.
 If the medicals expire, you will need to acquire and pay for another medical exam, which is costly and time consuming.
 USCIS filing dates for green cards are subject to change from month to month, it is therefore critical that you wait until the case is nearing completion and you are asked to obtain your medicals.
 Please be sure to ask if are unsure about timing.

 If you are unsure of your eligibility for filing for Adjustment of Status, or of any of the required documentation, please contact your immigration attorney.